 Many first-time entrepreneurs get caught up with making money now and often forget about the future.
 I am not talking a 5-year or a 10-year plan, but something much further down the road – retirement.
 Every business owner should plan on the future even if they thought that their business would sustain forever.
 You may want to take a look at some options and start contributing to your 401K, Traditional IRA, or Roth IRA.

 The Importance of Tracking Your Numbers

-Tracking your expenses and incoming monies can be a daunting task, but when you get a grasp of your finances, you become more confident, less anxious, and you will finally have an overview of what’s working and what’s not.
+Tracking your expenses and incoming monies can be a daunting task, but when you get a grasp of your finances you will become more confident, less anxious, and finally have an overview of what’s working and what’s not.
 Knowing the deeds provides a roadmap for the growth of your business.

 As a business owner, there are a few major numbers that you should track – pay attention to total sales, expenses, and overall profit.
 For this, you can use Waves to follow all the things that are important to your business.
 Additionally, Google Analytics will help you understand where and how your sales are coming so you can budget properly.

 Be sure to know the minimum number you need to meet to breakeven (to cover expenses and taxes).
 On top of that, you need to figure out how much your time is worth.